sps1112/sps1112.github.io/docs/tasks.md

 - [ ] Fix for lower-res
 - [ ] Fix for mobile
 - [ ] Update to new projects
+- [ ] Add code samples for the projects
 - [X] Update to new blogs
 - [ ] Update  to new content
 - [ ] Highlight important content